statamic/docs/content/collections/docs/blade.md

 ### Globals

-There will be a variable for each global set.
-You can access its fields using the same Eloquent model type syntax.
+There is a variable for each global set, and its fields can be accessed using the same Eloquent style syntax.

 ```yaml
 # content/globals/settings.yaml